Reaishma/Customer-Success-Platform-suite/README.md

 <br/>

-> A fully interactive, zero-dependency frontend simulation of three leading Customer Success platforms — **Gainsight**, **Totango**, and **ChurnZero** — all inside one self-contained HTML file.
+> A fully interactive, zero-dependency simulation of three leading Customer Success platforms — **Gainsight**, **Totango**, and **ChurnZero** — all inside one self-contained HTML file.
 No frameworks, no build tools, no server required.

 <br/>